-Libanesa is a drill-ready project hosting several diversified geological, geochemical and geophysical supported drill targets.
-Based on the work to date, Cerro Rotundo is the principal target and is characterized by a mineralized Au/Ag hydrothermal breccia that is exposed at surface, and both chargeability and resistivity geophysical anomalies at depth.
+Cerro Rotundo was the principal target, characterized by a mineralized Au/Ag hydrothermal breccia that is exposed at surface, and both chargeability and resistivity geophysical anomalies at depth.
 The hydrothermal breccia is approximately 50 metres in diameter and is hosted in lapilli and crystal tuffs and pyroclastic breccias.
 Mineralization is mainly hosted in the matrix of the breccia with chip samples from the previous operator of up to 2.55 g/t Au and 2802 g/t Ag and channel samples of 11 metres @ 1.21 g/t Au and 13 g/t Ag.